Lee Evans (footballer): Return to Wigan Athletic

 On 10 August 2018, Evans joined fellow Championship club Wigan Athletic on loan.
 He featured regularly for Wigan during the first-half of the season, making 20 appearances before signing permanently for the club on 1 January 2019.
 He made a total of 35 appearances for Wigan during the 2018–19 season, scoring once.

-Evans continued to feature as a first-team regular during the 2019–20 season, scoring his first goal of the season on the opening day of the campaign, scoring the winning goal in a 3–2 home win against Cardiff City.
-He scored 2 goals in 33 appearances for Wigan throughout the course of the season, as the club suffered relegation to League One due to a points deduction, despite a midtable league finish in the regular season.
+Evans continued to feature as a first-team regular during the 2019–20 season, scoring his first goal of the season on the opening day of the campaign, the winner in a 3–2 home win against Cardiff City.
+He scored two goals in 33 appearances for Wigan throughout the course of the season, as the club suffered relegation to League One due to a points deduction, despite a mid-table league finish in the regular season.

 Following Wigan's relegation to League One, the club was placed into administration.
 Despite this, Evans was one of the few senior players to remain at the Wigan.
 He started the season as a regular in the first-team, before suffering a knee injury in December which required surgery.
-He returned from injury in March, going on to score 2 goals in 24 appearances over the course of the season to help Wigan avoid relegation.
+He returned from injury in March, going on to score two goals in 24 appearances over the course of the season to help Wigan avoid relegation.

 Ipswich Town

 On 4 June 2021, Evans joined Ipswich Town on a three-year deal, reuniting with his former manager Paul Cook.
 He made his debut for Ipswich on the opening day of the 2021–22 season in a 2–2 home draw against Morecambe at Portman Road.
 On 28 September 2021, Evans scored his first career hat-trick in a 6–0 home win against Doncaster Rovers.
 He captained Ipswich during the early months of the season, before his former teammate Sam Morsy took the armband full-time after being named as club captain in October.

+Evans departed on 2 February 2024.

+Portsmouth

+On 1 March 2024, Evans joined Portsmouth on a deal until the end of the season.
+On 1 May 2024, the club said he would be released in the summer, when his contract expired.

+Blackpool

+On 8 July 2024, Evans joined League One side Blackpool on a two-year contract.
+He scored his first goal for the club on 13 August 2024, the final goal in a 4–0 victory at Burton Albion in the EFL Cup.